richardtallent/vue-simple-calendar/README.md

 - There is no built-in AJAX mechanism.
 This is also far too use-specific.
 - Only the Gregorian calendar is supported (7-day weeks, etc.).
 - It is not yet possible to "resize" items to cover more or fewer days.
 This may be added in the future.
-- There is no ability to drag and select a set of days (only single-day clicks are emitted as events).
-This may be added in the future.

 ## Browser compatibility